 The Committee on Human Rights was created in 1976 and is a standing committee of the National Academy of Sciences (NAS), National Academy of Engineering (NAE), and National Academy of Medicine (NAM).
 The Committee uses the influence and stature of the institutions it represents on behalf of scientists, engineers, and health professionals anywhere in the world who have been subjected to severe repression for peacefully exercising their basic human rights.

-The Committee is composed of up to 15 members drawn from the membership of the three institutions.
-It has the active support of more than 1,500 members of the National Academies of Sciences, Engineering, and Medicine, who assist it as "correspondents" in its human rights work by writing appeals on behalf of and letters of encouragement to unjustly imprisoned scientists, engineers, and health professionals.
-The Committee is financially supported by the Academies, several private foundations, and contributions from private donors.
+The Committee is composed of 13 members drawn from the membership of the three Academies.
+It has the active support of more than 1,500 members of the National Academies of Sciences, Engineering, and Medicine, who assist it as "correspondents" in its human rights work by writing appeals on behalf of and letters of encouragement to scientists, engineers, and health professionals.
+The Committee is financially supported by the Academies and contributions from private donors.

-Activities of the Committee include private inquiries, appeals to governments, moral support to prisoners and their families, and consciousness-raising efforts such as workshops and symposia.
-Periodically, it undertakes a mission of inquiry to a country.
-It issues public statements regarding a case or reports on the human rights situation in a country only when significant private efforts have proved unsuccessful and after the NAS Council and the Presidents of the NAE and NAM have approved such action by the Committee.
+Activities of the Committee include private inquiries, appeals to governments, moral support to prisoners and their families, and awareness raising efforts such as workshops and symposia.
+Periodically, it undertakes field missions.
+It issues public statements and reports only when significant private efforts have proved unsuccessful and after the NAS Council and the presidents of the NAE and NAM have approved such action by the Committee.
 The Committee is also a catalyst for science-related human rights issues of concern to the members of the academy complex.